jonaslpeuu/milk-in-cauldron/README.md

 # 🥛 Milk in Cauldron

-A simple Fabric mod for Minecraft 1.21.10 that allows you to pour milk from a bucket into a cauldron!
+A simple Fabric mod for Minecraft 1.21.10 and more!
+That allows you to pour milk from a bucket into a cauldron!

 ![Minecraft Version](https://img.shields.io/badge/Minecraft-1.21.10-green)
 ![Mod Loader](https://img.shields.io/badge/Mod%20Loader-Fabric-blue)